joshuaboniface/Emby/README.md

 ## Rationale

+**Update 2018-12-08**: Emby has officially gone closed-source, putting more impetus on this project to provide a Free Software fork/alternative to Emby.
+Please check back here for updates!

 I will start by saying I am only an Emby user and a professional sysadmin who lightly dabbles in Python.
 This is the story of why I'm forking Emby completely and forming a separate project.

 In 2015, I and a number of other users requested LDAP support for Emby.
 I had been trying it out for about a year, as I was specifically looking for a Free Software alternative to Plex.
 This was the last missing feature for me, and one that I viewed as simple and critical to any piece of authenticated web-based software.
 I was also very willing to support the project with a premium membership when it fit my last need, so I waited patiently.